 “She broke Janet Evans’ legendary record; that’s an unbelievable accomplishment for a someone who just finished her freshman year in high school,” said her coach, Yuri Suguiyama.
 But “she got third.
 What can you say to that?”

-Either congratulations or I’m really sorry — or both.
+Either congratulations or I’m really sorry buying viagra in the uk — or both.
 Allison Schmitt ran away with first place in the race, finishing in 4 minutes, 02.84 seconds, as 2008 Olympian Chloe Sutton hit the wall in 4:04.18, and Ledecky in 4:05.00.

 The result was all the harder to swallow since Ledecky had finished second to Schmitt in the morning heats, topping both Sutton and Great Falls’ Kate Ziegler, who finished seventh in the final in 4:09.17.
 Towson’s Katie Hoff, the 2008 trials champion in the event, did not advance out of the morning semifinals.